How do you play a classic game when you don't have the old systems and you want to avoid the trouble of Emulation

 - Boss in Mook Clothing: Some of the new enemies count.
 Magic Octoroks are essentially a boss fight unless you have a Mirror Shield.
 Mirror Wizzrobes are nigh invulnerable without their weakness.

 - Classic Cheat Code: It has been expanded upon.
-ZELDA still works, ALPHA launches the "official" third quest, and GANON will launch the "official" fourth quest when 2.5 comes out.
+ZELDA still works, ALPHA launches the "official" third quest, and GANON launches the "official" fourth quest.

 - Damage Discrimination: Usually averted by quest makers, who want the bombs to hurt Link.